srcimon/screwbox/UNRELEASED-CHANGES.md

 - Reduced minimum target fps to 60 and removed constant `Loop.MIN_TARGET_FPS`
 - Added and used `Frame.hasIdenticalPixels(Frame)` to enhance unit test performance
 - Simplified code for taking screenshots
+- Added glow and light effects to lava in example platformer (#561)

 ### 📦 Dependency updates